jermucode/randomWallpaper/README.md

 dependencies are: pyWal https://github.com/dylanaraps/pywal

 The path for the collection of wallpapers is on my own desktop, you should change this to where you keep your wallpapers in the .sh file.

+You also need to edit the .desktop file so that the possible Icon and execution point to wherever your files are located on your own machine.